nachomirsol/imagefinder/README.md

 ## Description

-React app to search for your favourite image.
+React app to search for your favorite image.
 The app uses pixabay api.

 ## API url